tw-in-js/twind/README.md

 </main>
 ```

-> 📚 For more detailed instruction on usage please [read the documentation](https://twind.dev/handbook.html).
+> 📚 For more detailed instruction on usage please [read the documentation](https://twind.dev/handbook/).

 ### 🤝 Contributing

 We are excited that you are interested in contributing to this project!
-We've put together an whole [contribution guide]("https://www.twind.dev/handbook/contributing.html) to get your started.
+We've put together a whole [contribution guide](https://twind.dev/handbook/contributing.html) to get you started.

 ### ⚖️ License